-- Be the Designated Lead for Safeguarding - Have oversight of all College safeguarding arrangements is through the College Safeguarding Management Group.
-The group has a diverse membership and provides an effective forum for the monitoring, review and shaping of college safeguarding arrangements. - Be the Single Point of Contact for Child Protection, Vulnerable Adults. - Ensure standardisation and parity between areas of safeguarding practice and policy. - Report tri-annually to the Board of Governors (including local boards) regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken. - Ensure all safeguarding team members have access to appropriate supervision as required. - Work with the Executive Director of Human Resources to ensure that appropriate training is identified for staff who work with children, young people and vulnerable adults. - Manage any complaints regarding the outcomes of safeguarding allegations or suspicions, including liaison with lead Governor. - Be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures, and record keeping. - Be available to listen to children, young people and vulnerable adults studying at any site across the College. - Receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns and record it. - Be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - Ensure all safeguarding team members have access to appropriate supervision as required. - Provide advice and support to staff on issues relating to safeguarding. - Deal with individual cases, including attending case conferences and review meetings as appropriate. - Consult with a statutory safeguarding agency to test out any concerns.
+- Be the Designated Lead for Safeguarding - Have oversight of all College safeguarding arrangements. - Ensure standardisation and parity between areas of safeguarding practice and policy. - Report tri-annually to the Board of Governors (including local boards) regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken. - Ensure all safeguarding team members have access to appropriate supervision as required. - Work with the Executive Director of Human Resources to ensure that appropriate training is identified for staff who work with children, young people and vulnerable adults. - Manage any complaints regarding the outcomes of safeguarding allegations or suspicions, including liaison with lead Governor. - Be available to provide advice and support to other staff on issues relating to safeguarding, policy, procedures, and record keeping. - Be available to listen to children, young people and vulnerable adults studying at any site across the College. - Receive information from any staff, volunteers, children, parents and/or carers who have safeguarding concerns and record it. - Be able to assess information promptly and carefully, clarifying and obtaining more information about the matter as appropriate. - Ensure all safeguarding team members have access to appropriate supervision as required. - Provide advice and support to staff on issues relating to safeguarding. - Deal with individual cases, including attending case conferences and review meetings as appropriate.

-- Make an appropriate referral to the appropriate statutory protection agency or the police. - Ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained. - Be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - Working knowledge in how the local Safeguarding Multi-agency Partnership (STSCP) operates, the conduct of case conferences, and be able to attend and contribute to these when necessary. - Liaise with the Principal, CEO and inform of any ongoing or commencing police investigation related to a learner. - Ensure any learner that is part of a police investigation and is required to be interviewed has an appropriate adult present.
+- Consult with a statutory safeguarding agency to test out any concerns. - Make an appropriate referral to the appropriate statutory protection agency or the police. - Ensure that when a student under 18 leaves, their child protection file is transferred to the new provider as soon as possible, ensuring secure transit and confirmation of receipt is obtained. - Be trained in safeguarding as required by the local safeguarding partners and receive regular refresher training. - Working knowledge in how the local Safeguarding Multi-agency Partnership (STSCP) operates, the conduct of case conferences, and be able to attend and contribute to these when necessary. - Liaise with the Principal, CEO and inform of any ongoing or commencing police investigation related to a learner. - Ensure any learner that is part of a police investigation and is required to be interviewed has an appropriate adult present.